DIPlib/diplib/changelogs/diplib_3.0.beta.md

 - `dip::FindShift` now returns the shift with inverse sign compared to before, to match the reversal in `dip::Shift`.

+- `dip::Label` now returns an unsigend integer image (previously it was a signed integer image).
+  All functions that work on labeled images expect an unsigned integer image as input.

 - `dip::ImageWriteICS` now has a `"fast"` option that causes dimensions to be written to file in the order in which they are stored in memory, rather than in standard increasing order.
 This